ClusterWS/ClusterWS-Client-Swift/README.md

 func getState() -> WebSocketReadyState { }

 /** WebSocketReadyState states
-/// The connection is not yet open. case connecting
+case connecting: 'The connection is not yet open'

-/// The connection is open and ready to communicate. case open
+case open: 'The connection is open and ready to communicate'

-/// The connection is in the process of closing. case closing
+case closing: 'The connection is in the process of closing'

-/// The connection is closed or couldn't be opened. case closed
+case closed: 'The connection is closed or couldn't be opened' **/
-**/
 ```